AnjaliSandip/FastIceFlo/README.md

 | 2e7 | 38 | 3e7 | 36 |

-# Contact information
+# Questions/Comments/Discussion
-For questions, comments and discussions please contact anjali.sandip@und.edu
+For questions, comments and discussions please post in the FastIceFlo discussions forum.